 2. Try water and light snacks

-Water, water, water—don’t forget to hydrate!
+To paraphrase Derek Zoolander, water is the essence of hydration, and hydration is the essence of sobering up.
 Whether you prefer water or juice, make sure you have a nice, cold beverage on hand (preferably non-caffeinated).
 This will help you combat dry mouth and allow you to focus on a simple and familiar act—sipping and swallowing.

 Keep in mind that by “hydrate,” we don’t mean “knock back a few alcoholic beverages.”
-If you’re feeling the effects of your strain a little too aggressively, stay away from alcohol as it can increase THC blood concentrations.
+If you’re feeling the effects of your strain a little too aggressively, stay away from alcohol, as it can increase THC blood concentrations.

 Some people find that a light snack helps to feel a little more grounded.
 Consider grazing on some fruits, nuts, or cheese, and see if it’s a little easier to connect mind and body.
+Some research suggests that the terpenes in our food, which are also abundant in cannabis, may help mitigate the consumer’s high.

 3. Know your limits before consuming

 If you find yourself combating paranoia and anxiety, a simple household ingredient found in kitchens and restaurants everywhere can come to your rescue: black pepper.
 Many swear by the black pepper trick, even Neil Young!
 Just sniff or chew on a few black peppercorns and it should provide almost instantaneous relief.
+While it hasn’t been proven, many of the terpenes in black pepper also appear in numerous cannabis strains, which may contribute to its grounding effects.

 5. Keep calm and rest